 Audio Described Performances for Patrons who are blind or have low vision

-A touch tour is offered at 1:30 PM on the day of the audio described performances.
+A touch tour is offered an hour before the audio described performances.
 The tour takes approximately 40 minutes and allows patrons who are vision impaired or blind to touch and explore various aspects of the set, props, and costume design for the show.
-Patrons wishing to participate in the touch tour are asked to arrive at the theatre no later than 1:30 PM.
+Patrons wishing to participate in the touch tour are asked to arrive at the theatre no later than 2:00 PM (1:00 PM for specified musicals).
 They will be met in the front lobby by the audio who will lead the tour.

 Assistive Listening Devices (ALDs) – For patrons who are hard of hearing

 These devices amplify and clarify sound by cutting down or eliminating ambient noise and may be used at seat.
 Headsets are distributed free-of-charge on a first-come, first-served basis from the box office.

 Sensory Friendly Performances:

 Sensory-friendly performances are designed to create a performing arts experience that is welcoming to all families with children or adults with autism or with other disabilities that create sensory sensitivities.

 Accommodations for these performances may include but are not limited to:

 ⦁ Equalized or lower sound level for startling or loud sounds;

 ⦁ Cue sheets listing possible triggers of sensitivity;

 ⦁ Equalized lighting level in the theatre during the performance, especially during scene changes;